White-Oak/architect/README.md

 ## Requirements

-For CLI and HTML versions Architect requires `Rust nightly 1.10` and `Cmake`.
+For CLI and HTML versions Architect requires at least `Rust nightly 1.10` and `Cmake`.
 Qt version also requires a Qt installation in a system with at least following modules: Core, Gui, Qml, Quick, Quick Controls and Charts.

 ## Usage